-

 Al Oudh has above average projection and longevity.
 I like perfume contrasts.
 With a perfume like this, I’d like to see it worn on a very “clean”, almost preppy appearing person.

-The 3.4 oz bottle of Al Oudh retails for $165 at Beautyhabit and it’s available at Harrods (UK)
+The 3.4 oz bottle of Al Oudh retails for $165 at Beautyhabit.
+Samples are also available for purchase.

 Want more reviews?
 Try…